---

 Art-Centered Approach to Diversity Education in Teaching and Learning

-The author described the advantages of an art-centered approach to diversity education in teaching and learning, which provided students with both a window into others' reality and a mirror that reflects their own cultural identity and community.
-She explained how to craft an art-centered approach to diversity education, offering examples of instructional activities and strategies and sample ethnographic research projects.
+Describes the advantages of an art-centered approach to diversity education in teaching and learning, which provides students with both a window into others' reality and a mirror that reflects their own cultural identity and community.
+Explains how to craft an art-centered approach to diversity education, offering examples of instructional activities and strategies and sample ethnographic research projects.

 -